 You will take 12 credit points of intermediate statistics.

-To complete your statistics major, you are required to take at least 24 credit points from senior statistics units of study.
+To complete your statistics major, you are required to take 24 credit points from senior statistics units of study.

 Applied Linear Models

 A major in statistics is not only a pathway to professional employment as a statistician, but an invaluable adjunct to your career in any area.
 Graduating with a major in statistics and another science area enhances your value to prospective employers and is an excellent foundation for all types of scientific research.

 Further study for major

 For eligible students, the School of Mathematics and Statistics offers an honours program in statistics, and research programs leading to the degrees of PhD and MSc.

 If you do well enough in your final year of undergraduate study, you may be eligible to complete honours in statistics.
 In the honours year, you combine coursework with an individual research project on an interesting and challenging topic.
 You will work closely with a member of staff who is an expert in your chosen area of study, and they will be your project supervisor and mentor.

 Depending on how you perform in your honours year, you may wish to consider furthering your research by undertaking a PhD in mathematical statistics.
 Active research areas range from theoretical to applied statistics with major themes in asymptotic methods, statistical bioinformatics, extreme value theory, stochastic processes, and applied probability.